CityOfLosAngeles/data-batcave-trainings/literate-garbanzo/01-data-cleanse-example/ReadMe.md

 ---
 These scripts identify duplicate records and create a "clean" file where duplicates are removed.

+1. Navigate to 01-data-cleanse-example/duplicates_find.ipynb in cloned repository
-1. duplicates_find - creates a CSV file from the input file containing only the duplicate records
+    * creates a CSV file from the input file containing only the duplicate records
+2. Run duplicates_remove.ipynb from same directory
-2. duplicates_remove - removes the duplicate records from the input file using CSV module and Pandas
+    * removes the duplicate records from the input file using CSV module and Pandas

 Input and output files are found in Resources